MileHacker Logo

 Days 4-7: Xi'an Exploration

 Day 4: Terracotta Army & City Wall.
 Early high-speed train to Xi'a North.
 Travel to the Terracotta Army (兵马俑).
 Spend the morning exploring this UNESCO site.
-In the afternoon, journey back to Xi'a city center and cycle or walk on the historic City Wall (西安城墙).
+In the afternoon, journey back to Xi'a city center and ride a bicycle or walk on the historic City Wall (西安城墙).

 The FIFTH day: Muslim Quarter & Pagodas.
-In the afternoon, visit the Big Wild Goose Pagoda (大雁塔) and enjoy the musical fountain show in the evening.
+In the afternoon, visit the Big Wild Goose Pagoda (大雁塔) and appreciate the musical fountain show in the evening.

 Day 7: Departure or Further Exploration.
 Last-minute shopping, local park, or less-visited Xi'an attraction prior to leaving.